Todd Corporation: History

+Todd Energy took a 20% shareholding in King Country Energy in 1999.
+It increased its holding to 35.38% in 2000.
+Then in 2012 it increased its holding to 54.07% and transferred it to Nova Energy.
+Nova sold the stake to Trustpower in 2015.

 Nova Energy

-Nova Energy is a subsidiary that generates electricity and retails electricity, natural gas and broadband in New Zealand.
-They supply energy to both the residential and commercial sector with customers ranging from private homes, schools, and hospitals to large industries.
+Nova Energy is a subsidiary that generates electricity and retails electricity, natural gas, broadband, and mobile in New Zealand.
+It supplies energy to both the residential and commercial sectors with customers ranging from private homes, schools, and hospitals to large industries.
 It is New Zealand operated, with its customer service teams based in New Zealand.

 History

-KCE sought to develop a 9.6 MW hydroelectric power station on the Mokau River, approximately 4.3 km downstream from the Wairere Falls dam.
-In 2006, application to Environment Waikato for resource consents was declined.

-Nova Energy has been granted resource consents to construct a 100MW gas fired peaking plant about 7 km south of New Plymouth and, in 2017, a 360MW mid-merit gas fired power station near the Waipā River, at 869 Kawhia Rd, Ōtorohanga.
+Nova Energy has been granted resource consents to construct a 100MW gas-fired peaking plant about 7 km south of New Plymouth and, in 2017, a 360MW mid-merit gas-fired power station near the Waipā River, at 869 Kawhia Rd, Ōtorohanga, which was put on hold in 2021.
 Bay of Plenty Energy was a wholly owned subsidiary that changed its name to Nova Energy, the national brand, in 2012.
 Crest Energy is the developer of the Kaipara Tidal Power Station.

 Power stations

-Their power generation assets include geothermal, gas fired cogeneration, and solar plants.
+Their power generation assets include geothermal, gas-fired cogeneration, and solar plants.